nnhiti/google-alert-api/README.md

 Issues:
 --

-Fixed the issue can not login to alert;
+Fixed language issue, the language result is incorrect;

 Notes:
 --